Why we love York

 Featured things to do

-Whether you take a river boat cruise and enjoy afternoon tea or hop onboard a Red Boat and become the skipper of your own boat, the River Ouse is a pretty relaxing way to take in the city.
+Take a river boat cruise with afternoon tea, or hop onboard as skipper.
+Whatever your style, the River Ouse is a dreamy way to take in the city.

-Learn more about a river boat cruiseTake a walking tour
+Choose your river cruiseTake a walking tour with a difference

-Learn more about an Invisible York tourDiscover the history of chocolate
+Take an Invisible Cities tourDiscover the history of chocolate

-Learn how three clever families of Rowntree’s, Terry’s and Cravens made York a chocolate capital, create a bar of your own at York’s Chocolate Story.
+Learn how three clever families – the Rowntrees, Terrys and Cravens – made York a chocolate capital.
+Create a bar of your own at York’s Chocolate Story – it also makes a tasty Christmas gift.

 Learn more about York’s Chocolate StoryPlaces to stay in York

-This is the best part of town and the centre of York’s beauty, but you’ll have to compete with other visitors for a spot in this small and popular city.
+This is the busiest part of town and the centre of York’s beauty, but you’ll have to compete with other visitors for a spot in this small and popular city.

 Holgate

-Perfect for reaching the nearby attractions - and the best museums, landmarks and activities long with a good choice of pubs and places to eat are all here.
+Perfect for reaching the nearby attractions.
+Some of the best museums, landmarks and activities, along with a good choice of pubs and places to eat, are all here.

 Bootham

-This is great for those on a budget, it’s largely residential area, and relatively quiet.
-You can easily walk to the centre from here - and more likely to experience the locals going about their everyday lives.
+Great for those on a budget, Bootham is a largely residential area, and relatively quiet.
+You can easily walk to the centre from here, and will meet more locals going about their everyday lives.

 Explore nearby